MrFabri/wordle-game-frontend/readme.md

 ## Wordle Game - Fullstack application

+### Configuration
+- Go to the backend folder and rename .env.example to .env and fill it with your information

-To start the project, run these commands in its respective folders
+### To start the project, run these commands in its respective folders
 - `npm run build` in /frontend
 - `npm start` in /backend